justinmccoy/lab-watson-automatic-model-builder/README.md

   ![](doc/source/images/toolchain.png?raw=true)

-4. Wait for the **Deploy Stage** to complete successfully; should take less then 5 minutes.
+4. Wait for the **Deploy Stage** to complete; should take less then 5 minutes.
+The first time won't be successful.
+We will configure credentials in the next steps.

   ![](doc/source/images/deploy-stage.png?raw=true)